alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-Each time a new NFT is minted, the edition counter is updated.
-In this sample collection, those editions are capped at 10 each in the constructor, after which the mint functions throw errors.
+Each time a new token is minted, the edition counter is updated.
+In this sample collection, those editions are capped at ten each in the constructor, after which the mint functions throw an error message.
 As mentioned above, a token supply limit could be implemented in a similar manner through these mint functions.

 ### Other contract notes

-* **Minting factory**: We did not include a minting factory in this repo.
+* **Minting factory**: We didn't include a minting factory in this repo.
 All tokens are minted by the owner and then transfered or listed for sale by the owner.
 An additional factory contract would be required to enable minting at a set price or through an auction.
-* **OpenSea additions and hard caps**: If you don't need the OpenSea additions and/or token/edition hard caps, we recommend starting with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) and then implementing EIP 2918 royalties per the above steps.
+* **OpenSea additions and hard caps**: If you don't need the OpenSea additions and/or token/edition hard caps, we recommend starting with the [OpenZeppelin Wizard](https://docs.openzeppelin.com/contracts/4.x/wizard) and then implementing EIP 2918 royalties per the steps above.

-### Changes required to use these contracts for a different collection
+### Changes required to use these contracts as-is for a different collection

 #### In the token contract ([`ParkPics.sol`](contracts/ParkPics.sol), to be renamed)
 1) Change `ParkPics.sol` file name (not strictly required, but recommended).
 2) Change `ParkPics` contract name (also not strictly required, but recommended).
 3) In the constructor, update `name`, `symbol` and `total_supply`.
 If you're looking to maintain flexibility to expand token count in the future, remove `total_supply` in the constructor and from the `uri` function.
 4) In the `contractURI` function, change the pin to your collection-level metadata.
-You can remove this function, if not needed, without impacting other functions in the contracts.
+If not needed, you can remove `contractURI` without impacting other functions in the contracts.

 #### In [`ERC1155.sol`](contracts/@openzeppelin/contracts/token/ERC1155/ERC1155.sol)
 1) In the constructor, update `_uriBase` for your token-level metadata CAR.